What Is Rebar?

 i) During setting, cement concrete shrinks and grips the rebars perfectly.
 This effect develops a perfect bond between concrete and steel and enables concrete to transfer its stresses to steel after it has cracked.

-ii) The co-efficient of linear expansion of steel is almost same as concrete.
-This helps to prevent setting up internal stresses within rcc members due to increase or decrease of temperature.
+ii) The coefficient of linear expansion of steel is almost the same as concrete.
+This helps to prevent setting up internal stresses within RCC members due to the increase or decrease of temperature.

 iii) Tensile strength of steel is very high.

-iv) Coating of cement concrete around steel bars protects steel from corrosion and other atmospheric effects.
+iv) Coating of cement concrete around steel bars protects the steel from corrosion and other atmospheric effects.

 iii) Steel is the cheapest and easily available material.